raphaelstolt/lean-package-validator/README.md

 The `--preset` option allows to choose from a predefined set of glob pattern.
 Available presets are `PHP`, `Python`, and `Go`.
 With `PHP` being the default.

-## Utilisation via Composer scripts or it's dedicated GitHub Action
+## Utilisation via Composer scripts, cpx, or it's dedicated GitHub Action

 To avoid that changes coming from contributions or own modifications slip into release/dist archives it might be helpful to use a guarding [Composer script](https://getcomposer.org/doc/articles/scripts.md), which will be available at everyone's fingertips.

 By adding the following to the project/micro-package its `composer.json` the `.gitattributes` file can now be easily validated via `composer validate-gitattributes`.